 California Vehicle Code 22107 VC is the State's statute prohibiting unsafe lane changes.
-Under VC 22107, drivers can only change lanes when safe and only after signaling.
+Under this section, drivers can only change lanes when safe and only after signaling.

-There are five important points to know about Vehicle Code 22107.
+There are five important points to know about 22107 VC.

 - The code section applies to both changing lanes, as well as when drivers move right or left from a direct course.